rhydin/onlinehost/README.md

 ## Getting Support

 Issues can be opened here on Github, or you can reach out to me on my beta testing server at: https://discord.gg/t6k3EQZ

+### Disclaimer and No Liability

+The bot is neither created nor endorsed by Discord.
+Any functionality is provided at the discretion of the bot's maintainer(s).
+The Bot is operated as-is and makes no warranty to the quality of service.
+Speak with your server owner if you have problems with the bot being present on any server.
+Per Discord developer ToS, this bot does not make and store a record any chat.
+The bot only maintains logs of commands directly issued to it for security and maintenance purposes.